barichd/brailleorch/borframework.md

 **********

-<h2 id="require">F. Development Requirements</h2>
+<h2 id="requirements">F. Development Requirements</h2>

 An experienced C++ or Python skill plus XML knowledge is required for developing this software.
 C++ can process large XML files fast, but Python or other advanced languages can make programing easier.
 We have to decide what programing language or language combination should be used.
 A basic Git knowledge is required for committing changes.
 Knowledge of music, musicxml, braille and/or braille music is recommended, which will largely enhance the efficiency and quality of development.
+Sibelius Reference is required for learning some notation, selection and advanced functions which can be borrowed.
 Sibelius Manuscript Language is required if anyone who wants to make a BrailleOrch export plugin for Sibelius (see the fifth phase in [the next section](#progress)).
 Some items in Sibelius can't be correctly exported into musicxml via its internal export function and/or Dolet For Sibelius plugin.

 The software must be accessible via keyboard and screen readers in all of its parts.
 Every menu and toolbar item, every music object name and all messages must be put in plain text files to make it possible to add more language support in the future.
 The initial languages are English and simplified Chinese (if developed by Chinese programmers).